 CONSULTANCY SERVICE FOR THE DEVELOPMENT OF GUIDELINES FOR SELECTION OF SUB-RECIPIENTS TO IMPLEMENT GLOBAL FUND GRANTS IN KENYA

-The Kenya Coordinating Mechanism and the United Nations Program on HIV & AIDS (UNAIDS) is inviting prospective candidates to submit resume and reference of similar assignment to be considered for consultancy service for the development of guidelines for selection of sub-recipients to implement Global Fund grants in Kenya.
+The Kenya Coordinating Mechanism and the United Nations Program on HIV & AIDS (UNAIDS) invited prospective candidates to submit resume and reference of similar assignment to be considered for consultancy service for the development of guidelines for selection of sub-recipients to implement Global Fund grants in Kenya.

 Click on the link below to download Expression of Interest .KCM.EOI.DSRSG.1.2019 .